godotengine/godot-docs/contributing/documentation/class_reference_primer.rst

 """""""

 Whenever you link to a member of another class, you need to specify the class name.
-For links to the same class, the class name is optional and can be omitted.
+For links to the same class or to :ref:`class_@GlobalScope`, the class name is optional and can be omitted.

 +-------------------------------+-----------------------------------------+----------------------------------------------------------------------+
 | Tag and Description           | Example                                 | Result                                                               |